ktor-doc-jp/ktor-doc-jp/pages/quickstart/faq.md

 > In the search you can either select the options with the mouse or fingers, or using the keyboard arrows `'↑'` `'↓'`
 > and the return key `⏎` to go to the currently selected page.

 > This search only uses page titles, and keywords for the search.
-But it also enables a google search
+It is also possible to do a google search
 > in the `ktor.io` domain to do a full text search on all its contents.

 > Long code fragments that are folded, can be expanded by either clicking on
-> the `'+'`/`'-'` symbol that appears on the top left corner always on mobile devices
+> the `'+'`/`'-'` symbol that always appears in the top left corner of mobile devices
 > or on hover on devices with mouse.
 > You can also double click the fragment to expand it.
-> In addition to expanding it, this action selects the text so you can copy those fragments easily
+> In addition to expanding it, this action selects the text so you can copy the fragments easily
 > with `cmd+c` on mac, or `ctrl+c` in other operating systems.

-> You can click on the headings and some notes, to get an anchored link to those sections.
+> You can click on the headings and some notes, to get an anchored link to the sections.
-> After clicking, you can copy the new url in your browsing including the `#` to link to a specific section.
+> After clicking, you can copy the new url in your browser including the `#` to link to a specific section.

 #### My route is not being executed, how can I debug it?
 {: #route-not-executing }